Oregon State Beavers men's basketball: NIT results

 The Beavers have appeared in the National Invitation Tournament (NIT) four times, with a combined record of 3–4.

 CBI results

 The Beavers have appeared in the College Basketball Invitational (CBI) four times.Their combined record is 7–4, and they were the champions in 2009.

+CBC results

+The Beavers have appeared in the College Basketball Crown (CBC) one time.
+Their record is 0-1.